apollonzinos/php-login-advanced/README.md

 *Please note: The entire project is currently in a restructuring process, look into https://github.com/panique/php-login for the latest stable version and install tutorials.*

+*Please also note: This version is not maintained anymore.
+The php-login project will focus on developing the "Professional MVC Version" and highly recommends you to also use that version.*

 1. **One-file version:** Full login script in one file.
 Uses a one-file SQLite database (no MySQL needed) and PDO.
    Features: Register, login, logout. https://github.com/panique/php-login-one-file